20sw084/Hibernate_Java/README.md

 Many to Many Mappings with code to rename made table with given column names.

 # Lec 8:
+Types of fetching data.
+LAZY(by default) and EAGER.
+LOAD Fetch type fetches the data from db slowly and gradually.
+EAGER Fetch Type fetches the data from db at once.

 # Lec 9: